fbpx

 3. Do 10 to 15 reps on each side.

-If you have ever had hip flexor pain, then you know how uncomfortable it can be.
+If you have ever had hip pain, then you know how uncomfortable it can be.
 The hip muscles are one of the largest in our body.
 It is very common for people to ignore this muscle group because they think it doesn’t matter.
 However, working out your hip flexor is essential if you want to keep your back healthy and avoid injuries.

 As a sports medicine doctor, I can vouch for these hip flexor stretches and exercises.
 Done correctly and consistently, your hip flexors will be thanking you in no time!